Part VI

 This is not a promise that harm won’t happen, and it must never be used to blame someone for abuse or oppression.
 It is a responsibility frame for how you shape the part of the web you can actually touch: less reactivity, sharper discernment, cleaner boundaries, more repair, and clearer oversight when needed.

-Thus, “minding your own business” by tending to your inner state becomes a daily discipline.
+Thus, tending to your inner state becomes a daily discipline.
 Protecting your peace safeguards your perception and steadies the relational spaces you inhabit.

 Your presence and consistent conduct, sourced from your inner ground, will always speak louder than your defense.